vegaprotocol/specs/protocol/0090-VAMM-automated_market_maker.md

 Once these are retrieved, the price / volume points should be combined with a precomputed array of the probability of trading at each price level to calculate the liquidity supplied on each side of the orderbook as defined in [probability of trading](./0034-PROB-prob_weighted_liquidity_measure.ipynb).
 Once this is calculated, use this value as the instantaneous liquidity score for fee distribution as defined in [setting fees and rewards](./0042-LIQF-setting_fees_and_rewarding_lps.md).

 As the computation of this virtual order shape may be heavy when run across a large number of passive AMMs the number of AMMs updated per block should be throttled to a fixed maximum number, updating on a rolling frequency, or when updated/first created.
+Additionally, a network parameter of `market.liquidity.maxAmmCalculationLevels` should be used to determine the maximum number of levels to be used between the upper and lower SLA bounds.
+If this number is exceeded the space between upper and lower should be linearly interpolated to produce at most this many sampling points and an estimate using those price levels be used instead.

 A given AMM's average liquidity score across the epoch should also be tracked, giving a time-weighted average at the end of each epoch (including `0` values for any time when the AMM either did not exist or was not providing liquidity on one side of the book).
-From this, a virtual stake amount can be calculated by dividing through by the `market.liquidity.stakeToCcyVolume` value and the AMM key' s ELS updated as normal.
+From this, a virtual stake amount can be calculated by dividing through by the `market.liquidity.stakeToCcyVolume` value and the AMM key's ELS updated as normal.

 ## Setting Fees